MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 So, how can we create a method that adds likes to a certain post? **I want to give you a try here!** Based on your experience with Parse so far, try and see if you can build a query for this on your own!
 We will play this game for all queries in this step.

 If you come up with your own solution that seems to work but looks different from ours - please replace your solution with the provided one.
-That way we can avoid that you run into issues later on.
+Doing so will prevent issues later on.

 > [solution]
 Here's our solution: